 - Reading Makes Cents for 5th Grade Classes: A monthly lesson using adolescent literature to teach financial literacy.
 Currently a free program.

-- Chick Embryology for 2nd Grade Classes: A three week project that teaches life cycles using eggs and incubators.
+- Chick Embryology for 2nd Grade and Special Education Classes: A three week project that teaches life cycles using eggs and incubators.
 Cost for this project is $5 per incubator and $5 per dozen eggs.

 - One Time Lessons: We also offer one time school enrichment programs to teachers as a supplement to what is currently being taught in the classroom.
 Contact us for more information.